-Stories By Keldon Irwin
+Author: Keldon Irwin

 At the April 26 USUAA student government meeting, president Alejandra Buitrago swore in president elect Andrew Lessig.
 Lessig then swore in vice president elect Drew Lemish.
 Lessig and Lemish swore in two new senators, chemistry major John Paoletti and Jackie Odena.

 Bree Villar, UAA student and health education coordinator with the American Lung Association joined fellow student Valeria Delgado and Gabriel Garcia, assistant professor of public health, to speak to USUAA about the current smoking standards on campus and potential future amendments.

 The Tanaina Childhood Development Center has been a part of the UAA community since 1979.

 Tanaina board president Charlie Tyrrell said Tanaina is a non-profit organization that functions entirely independently from UAA, excluding the university subsidizing their rent, electricity, water and a few other services.

 They currently serve up to 60 students during the academic year, caring for children between 18 months and five-years old, yet their wait list has over 100 names on it.

 They increase their roster to over 80 children during the summer.

 Executive Director Helen Coe and Tyrrell would both like to see the institution serve over 100 students.

 Considering the influences of the tentative UAA Master Plan and the future development of the Wells Fargo Sports Complex, Tanaina administration and board members are unsure of the non-profit’s future.